mbrashid62/Sail/README.md

 # Sail
 A web application that sails through the SoundCloud ocean.
-Serves as a tool to help music-lovers browse different genres.
+This project serves as a tool to help music-lovers browse different genres.

 #Usage